 Narrated by Andrew MacMillan, he has the perfect voice for this book.
 Listening to him reminded me of some old-school all-American type gent drinking coffee in a diner; a friendly Walter Matthau sort of character. 🤠☕🍴🔊

 How to Win Friends was among the first of its kind upon publication.
 It has given rise to a booming self help industry, even if there IS a lot of crap out there.
 I almost didn’t give it a chance for this reason, as mentioned earlier.

 We’re talking about a time when the Great Depression had taken hold in the United States.
-You can almost imagine readers in soup lines desperately hungering for something besides food to get a longer term competitive advantage.
+You can almost imagine readers in soup lines desperately hungering for something besides food to sustain them. 📉😩

 You already know communication skills make money.
 You need influence and you need people.
 If business is a combination of war and sport, you need allies.

 The digital age is a social age.
 Could your business benefit from more diplomacy and less ego?

 You can buy the book online on Amazon (affiliate link) or at most good book shops.
 If you don’t want to purchase it, see if your local library stocks it.